 In 1999, she set up the URS laboratory and developed an interdisciplinary, translational approach promoting active collaboration between researchers in basic neurobiology and clinicians.
 Her research program is aimed at a better understanding of the causes and mechanisms leading to schizophrenia phenotypes in order to develop markers for early diagnosis, new drug targets as well as preventive and therapeutic measures.

 Her work pioneered the involvement of a pathophysiological “hub” in which oxidative stress/redox dysregulation interacts with NMDAR hypofunction, neuroinflammation and dopamine imbalance, leading to the impairment of neural connectivity and synchronization, and to cognitive deficits as observed in patients.
-Using various experimental models relevant to schizophrenia and autism, her group demonstrated that oxidative stress during brain development impairs myelin formation, and selectively and permanently affects prefrontal parvalbumine GABA interneurons.
+Using various experimental models relevant to schizophrenia and autism, her group demonstrated that oxidative stress during brain development leads to the impairment of myelin formation, and selectively affects the circuitry of prefrontal parvalbumine GABA interneurons.

 Prof. Do's translational research thus paves the way for promising biomarker guided treatments and prevention.
-Her lab is currently investigating biomarkers for early detection, and developing innovative therapeutics to rescue these impairments and impact the emergence of mental disorders.
+Her lab is currently investigating biomarkers for early detection, and developing innovative therapeutics to rescue the identified brain impairments and impact the emergence of mental disorders.

 In addition to her research activities, Prof. Kim Q. Do also works on professional education and public outreach towards better care and cure of major psychiatric disorders.
 Furthermore, she has established fruitful collaboration with researchers in the United States, Canada, Brazil, Australia, China and several European countries.